Kim orders tougher virus steps after N. Korea shuns vaccines

 In a recent U.N. report on the North’s human rights situation, U.N.
 Secretary-General Antonio Guterres asked North Korea to “take all necessary measures, including through international cooperation and assistance, to provide access to COVID-19 vaccines for all persons, without discrimination.”

-He also asked North Korea to form a plan to enable diplomats and aid workers to return to the North and revive humanitarian aid distribution systems as soon as possible in conjunction with the COVID-19 vaccine roll-out plan.
+He also asked North Korea to form a plan to enable diplomats and aid workers to return to the North and revive humanitarian aid distribution systems as soon as possible in conjunction with its COVID-19 vaccine rollout.

-During his visit to Seoul last month, Sung Kim, the top U.S. diplomat on North Korea affairs, told reporters that Washington and Seoul discussed possible humanitarian cooperation with North Korea on health care, epidemic prevention and other areas.
+After their meeting in Seoul last month, Sung Kim, the top U.S. diplomat on North Korea affairs, and his South Korean counterpart Noh Kyu-duk told reporters that they discussed humanitarian cooperation with North Korea in providing anti-virus resources, sanitation and safe water.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.